-If the BPEL process is successfully executed after deployment, you can validate the output XML file with the same order book reference ID once an order is approved.
+When the SOA Composite application with BPEL process has been successfully executed after deployment, you can validate the output XML file with the same order book reference ID once an order is approved.

 Prerequisites to Configure Views

 You need to define a uniqueness criteria, which could be a single key or composite keys.